-From perking up craft to forming a daily habit, these past few months have shown me how I can become a greater force of writing nature every day (even when staring disinterestedly at smashed-in gravy boxes and dinted jelly).
+From perking up craft to forming a daily habit, these past few months have shown me how I can be a greater force of writing nature every day.
+Even when staring at smashed-in gravy boxes and dinted jelly.

-It’s taken hard work and an education on different methods, tips and tricks to get there.
-So this is my tried and tested advice for becoming a better creative writing student, with or without the cap and gown.
+It’s taken hard work and an education on different methods to get there.
+So this is my tried and tested advice for better creative writing, with or without the cap and gown…

-Developing craft takes time and it’s much more efficient to work through it habitually and logically.
-Not only will you experience quicker ‘results’; it’s beneficial to learn the history and theory behind the craft in order to put things in context.
+Developing craft takes time and it’s more efficient to work through it habitually and logically.
+Not only will you experience quicker ‘results,’ it’s beneficial to learn the history and theory behind the craft in order to put things in context.

-Sure, you may never decide to use an omniscient narrator; but understanding what this is along with other technical aspects will make all the difference.
-More than anything it will allow you to confidently take your own direction.
+Sure, you may never decide to use an omniscient narrator, but understanding what this is along with other technical aspects will make all the difference.
+More than anything it’ll allow you to confidently take your own direction.